The moment AI finishes your app

 - Security: secrets stay secret, users stay isolated from each other

-- Cost: the bill doesn't surprise you at 3 a.m.
+- Cost: the bill doesn't shock you at 3 a.m.

 - Recoverability: if the database melts, you can restore

-Vibe coding excels at getting to the demo.
+Vibe coding shines at getting to the demo.
 The gap between demo and production is learning each of those five.
-The good news: every one has platform-level answers in 2026.
-The better news: learning them once applies to every future project.
+The good news: every one has a platform-level answer in 2026.
+The better news: learn them once and they apply to every future project.

 Summary — the shortest usable mental model